davetron5000/optparse-plus/tutorial/2_bootstrap.md

 0m0.136s
 ```

 As you can see, we ran one unit test and one cucumber scenario.
-Before we look at those, let's run the scaffold app that
-Methadone created for us:
+These were provided by Methadone as placeholders for your tests.
+Just like what Ruby on Rails does when you create an app, Methadone has reduced the friction between your need to write software
+and your ability to do so.

+Methadone also generated a very basic scaffold of the command-line app itself.
+It's in `bin` and is called `fullstop` (the
+argument we gave to `methadone`).
+Let's run it now:

 ```sh
 $ bin/fullstop